 Keep Fruit in Plain Sight

-If fruit is hidden away in a drawer or buried in the fridge, you’re much less likely to eat it.
-Instead, keep a fruit bowl on your kitchen counter or dining table where you’ll see it multiple times a day.
+Keep a fruit bowl on your kitchen counter or dining table where you’ll see it multiple times a day.
 If you’re worried about fruit spoiling, a simple trick is to leave out just a few pieces at night before turning off the kitchen lights.
-By stacking this habit with an existing one—like shutting down the kitchen—you make it effortless.
+By stacking this habit with an existing one, like shutting down the kitchen, you’re less likely to forget!

 Make Veggies Easy to Grab